Finding-new-code/sm/README.md

-# myapp
+# ProjectSM

-A new Flutter project.
+A social media app or i say microblogging app build with Flutter 💙. it's comes with all the the features tha you need to use it.

+## ScreenShots📱
 ## Getting Started

-This project is a starting point for a Flutter application.

-there are some thing you need to change =>

-sh""""
+1. git clone

+2. flutter pub get

+3. flutter run

+'''dart
 android {
   ndkVersion "25.1.8937393"
 }
-""""
+dart'''